aidan-gallagher/aidan-gallagher.github.io/_posts/2021-08-01-continuous-integration-pipeline.md

   - Developers and servers to share the same environment to reduce inconsistences.
   - New starts to get up and running quickly.
   - Dependency installations to be isolated from the host OS
+- Git can be used to only check modified files